Illyria: Roman Protectorate of Illyricum

 After the Roman victory in the First Illyrian War, Illyrian Queen Teuta was forced to retreat to the Bay of Kotor, and in 228 BC the Romans imposed a protectorate on the islands of Issa and Corcyra, as well as on the cities of Epidamnos, Apollonia and Oricum.
 The protectorate area corresponded to the usage of the Roman concept of Illyricum.

 During the Macedonian Wars, the territory of southern Illyria, which Rome had aimed to protect and control periodically for thirty years since the First Illyrian War, was involved in the conflict between Rome and Macedon.
-Macedon aimed to conquer, without success, the southern Illyrian ports because they would have been good bases for an attack upon Italy.
+Macedon aimed to conquer, without success, the southern Illyrian ports because they would have been good bases for an attack upon the Italian Peninsula.

 The Romans defeated Gentius, the last king of Illyria, at Scodra (in present-day Albania) in 168 BC and captured him, bringing him to Rome in 165 BC.
 Four client-republics were set up, which were in fact ruled by Rome.
 Later, the region was directly governed by Rome and organized as a province, with Scodra as its capital.